 In all, more than 50 genetic variants were found that were associated with 23 common infectious diseases.
-The study also revealed important roles of specific amino acid mutations at the antigen-binding site of human leukocyte antigen (HLA) genes, the hundreds of genes on chromosome 6 that regulate the body’s immune system.
+The study also revealed important roles of specific amino acid mutations at the antigen-binding site of human leukocyte antigen (HLA) genes.
+The HLA genes are the hundreds of genes on chromosome 6 that regulate the body’s immune system.

-Previous research has found associations between HLA systems and some individual diseases, such as a study published in May by researchers at Vanderbilt University Medical Center (VUMC) and the University of Arizona College of Pharmacy.
+Previous research has found associations between HLA systems and some individual diseases.
+Among those studies was one published in May by researchers at Vanderbilt University Medical Center (VUMC) and the University of Arizona College of Pharmacy.

-Utilizing electronic health records and genetic information from about 28,000 people, this study found associations between HLA regions and certain autoimmune diseases such as type 1 diabetes and rheumatoid arthritis.
+The study used electronic health records and genetic information from about 28,000 people.
+By combing this information the study found associations between HLA regions and certain autoimmune diseases such as type 1 diabetes and rheumatoid arthritis.
 However, there have been very few studies of this type, and this new research from 23andMe is the first to look at common infections.